A Showdown Between World Elite Mastercard And Visa Infinite

 Income requirements

-To be able to acquire these cards, you need to meet set income requirements.
+To acquire these cards, you need to meet the income requirements.

-While this may seem high on its own, they sound better than the income requirements for World Elite Mastercards, which increase those numbers to $80,000 personal, or $150,000 household.
+While this may seem high on its own, it sounds better than the income requirements for World Elite Mastercards, which increase those numbers to $80,000 personal or $150,000 household.

 Experiences